Friday, December 29, 2023

 According to the July 16, 1914, Record, a portion of the Towns of Clay Banks and Ahnapee was organized into a joint school district in 1874.
 Until February 1875 when the Enterprise reported that Foscoro schoolhouse had a fire, the school didn’t generate news.
 The fire was due to a damaged flue and damage was slight, however flames were difficult to extinguish.
 That paper reported in May 1878 that C.B.
 Post of Foscoro had the contract for a new 26’ x 36’ district schoolhouse, so perhaps the damage was more substantial than thought.

 In February 1879, Foscoro school, with teacher Susie Seymour, closed because of diphtheria and other sickness.
 Fifteen months later, the Record said Foscoro school closed due to the illness of teacher Addie Morey.
+Order books and records dating to the earliest days of the Joint District were lost in a fire at Issac Orwell's house in 2882.
+Mr. Orwell was the district's clerk.

 An August 1885 Advocate told readers Jessie Dreutzer was engaged to teach at Foscoro School for the fall and winter seasons which began on October 1.
 Florence Barrand was engaged as the teacher for Foscoro school in Joint District 1# said a late July 1888 Record.
 The eight-month term began on the first Monday of September.
 In earlier years there were winter and summer terms such as on April 27, 1882, when the Record said Foscoro school district would begin the summer term on Monday.
 On November 22, 1883, Miss Olive Foster began teaching the winter term at the school.